MRWaelGhandoura/tic-tac-toe/README.md

 - **tag** The symbol to represent the human player, set to 'X' when the game is initialized.

 #### Methods
-- **get_moves** Allows a user to choose an available move from the game board by numeric association.
-It handles invalid input until the human complies.
+- **get_moves** Allows a user to select an available move on the board by numerical association.
+It handles invalid inputs until the human complies..

-#### ProComputerPlayer
+### ProComputerPlayer
 When the user selects hard for the difficulty level, they play against the ProComputerPlayer which is an extension of the ActualPlayer class.

 #### Properties
 - **tag** The symbol to represent the player, set to 'O' when the game is initialized.

 #### Methods
-- **get_moves** For the hard game mode, the computer looks at the available moves in the game and strategically picks corners to prevent the human player from winning.
-All games end with the computer winning or drawing the game.
+- **get_moves** In the hard game mode, the computer looks at the available moves in the game and strategically chooses corners to prevent the human player from winning.
+All games end in a win or a draw for the computer.

 - **minimax** Tracks positions and game scores in dictionaries.
 Uses an algorithm to simulate a game after the last move.
 Update the position and score dictionary.

+### Tic Tac Toe
+A game of tic tac toe

+#### Properties
+- **board** an array of 9 entries representing positions.
+- **current_winner** keeps track of whether a player has won the game or not.
+- **computer** player representing the computer.
+- **player** player representing the human user.

+#### Methods
+- **print_board(self)** Prints the board on the terminal.
+- **print_board_nums()** Prints the numbers corresponding to the empty squares on which the user will make a move.
+- **available_moves(self)** Appends an index to an empty list IF the spot is empty, and confirms the move if the spot is empty.
+- **available_moves_display(self)** Creates a 9 digit array of blanks for executed moves, making it easy to print out what moves the user can make next to the board.
+- **empty_squares(self)** Returns/tracks all empty squares during the game.
+- **make_move(self, square, character)** Places the user's and the computer's  according to the given index.
+If the index is an empty square, return True and the move is executed.
+If the index is occupied, return False and invalidate the move.
+- **winner(self, square, character)** Checks if the previous move was a winning move.
+If so, return True and end the game.
+Otherwise, return False and continue the game.

 ## Libraries used
-List out the python libraries you purposefully used in your project and why.
-You can look at your requirements.txt file and go back to https://pypi.org/ to rediscover the purpose of a library if needed.

-A bulleted list is a good presentation for this information.
+- Colorama: used to color the game throughout.
+- Pyfiglet: used to print out a ASCII welcome format to the user.
+- Random: used to randomize the computer's moves in the"easy" mode and the first move the genius computer makes.
+- Math: used to code the minimax algorithm to make the genius computer player.
+- Time: used the sleep() function between messages to the user to allow time for reading.

 ## Testing